Crystal Palace vs Stoke City U23 - Match Centre - Crystal Palace F.C.

 free kick won

-James Taylor (Crystal Palace PL2) wins a free kick in the defensive half.
+Robert Street (Crystal Palace PL2) wins a free kick in the attacking half.

 19'